DevExpress/devextreme-documentation/concepts/60 Themes and Styles/30 Icons/60 SVG Icons.md

 You can use SVG icons instead of font icons.
-The following code demonstrates how to use them in the [Button](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Button/Icons) widget.
-The same technique can be used for widgets with the [icon](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/icon.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#icon') option.
+The following code demonstrates how to use them in the [Button](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Button/Icons) UI component.
+The same technique can be used for UI components with the [icon](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/icon.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#icon') option.

 An SVG icon can be specified as follows: